Ace-Plays-Blackjack/ace-plays-game/README.md

 <!-- LICENSE -->
 # License
-Distributed under the XXXXX License.
+Distributed under the `MIT` License.
 See [`LICENSE`](https://github.com/Ace-Plays-Blackjack/ace-plays-game/blob/main/LICENCE) for more information.
 Need to rework the license.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>